The Rocky Horror Show: Background and original production

-After two previews, the show was premiered—without an interval—at the Royal Court's 63-seat Theatre Upstairs on 19 June 1973, and ran until 20 July 1973.
-The cast included Tim Curry, who had decided that Dr Frank-N-Furter should not just be a queen, he should speak like the Queen of the United Kingdom, extravagantly posh, Patricia Quinn, Nell Campbell (billed as Little Nell), Julie Covington, Christopher Malcolm (who would subsequently be the originator of the revival and tours in the 1990s) and O'Brien, with each performing in an all-out camp style.
-It was a creative triumph and a critical and commercial success.
-A reviewer at the premiere for The Guardian wrote "it achieves the rare feat of being witty and erotic at the same time", and Curry gives a "garishly Bowiesque performance as the ambisextrous doctor."
-Record producer Jonathan King saw it on the second night and signed the cast to make the original cast recording over a long weekend—The Rocky Horror Show Original London Cast—that was rushed out on his UK Records label.
-King was involved heavily in the initial promotion for the show, as well as being the minority backer of it financially with White having a majority share.
+After two previews, the show premiered without an interval at the Royal Court's 63-seat Theatre Upstairs on 19 June and ran until 20 July 1973.
+Curry, originating Dr. Frank-N-Furter, decided that the character should not be merely a drag queen, he should speak in the extravagantly posh accent of Britain's Queen.
+The cast also included Patricia Quinn, Nell Campbell (billed as Little Nell), Julie Covington, Christopher Malcolm and O'Brien, and the performances were given an all-out camp style.
+It was a creative, critical and commercial success.
+At the premiere a reviewer for The Guardian wrote: "it achieves the rare feat of being witty and erotic at the same time", and Curry gives a "garishly Bowiesque performance as the ambisextrous doctor."
+Record producer Jonathan King saw it on the second night and signed the cast to make the cast recording—The Rocky Horror Show Original London Cast—which was rushed out on his UK Records label.
+King was involved heavily in the initial promotion for the show and was the minority backer of it financially with White having a majority share.

-The impact at the Royal Court Upstairs allowed the production be transferred to the 230-seat Chelsea Classic Cinema nearby on Kings Road from 14 August 1973 to 20 October 1973.
-Rocky Horror found a quasi-permanent home at the 500-seat King's Road Theatre—another cinema house, even further down Kings Road—from 3 November 1973.
-The show received praise from London theatre critics and won the 1973 Evening Standard Award for Best Musical.
-When Richard O'Brien played Riff Raff in the original Broadway production of Rocky Horror in 1975, Robert Longden took over the role in London.

-The show's run at the King's Road Theatre ended on 31 March 1979; it then transferred to the Comedy Theatre (now the Harold Pinter Theatre) in the West End to begin performances on 6 April 1979.
-At the new venue, Rocky Horror required some restaging, for the Comedy was the first theatre at which the musical had played that possessed a traditional proscenium arch stage.
+The show's popularity allowed the production to transfer to the nearby 230-seat Chelsea Classic Cinema from 14 August to 20 October 1973.
+Rocky Horror found a long-term home at the 500-seat King's Road Theatre, another cinema, at 279 Kings Road, from 3 November 1973.
+The show received critical praise and won the 1973 Evening Standard Award for Best Musical.
+In February 1974, Robert Longden took over the role of Riff Raff from O'Brien in London.
+The production ended on 31 March 1979; it then transferred to the Comedy Theatre (now the Harold Pinter Theatre) in the West End to begin performances on 6 April 1979.
+Some restaging was needed, as the Comedy was Rocky Horror's first stage with a proscenium arch.
 For the first time, the musical was also broken into two acts with an interval.
-It finished its run there on 13 September 1980 in what was its 2,960th performance in London.
+It finished its run there on 13 September 1980, making its 2,960th performance in London.